Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Conclusion

 That’s it!
 This was my complete guide to the best neighborhoods in Istanbul.
-I hope you found this post useful and decided where to stay in Istanbul on your upcoming trip.
+I hope you found this post useful and that you decided where to stay in Istanbul for your upcoming trip.

 But to make things easier for you, here are my top 2 choices, both in Sultanahmet: